EquidnaMX/laravel-docbot/README.md

 - Outputs Markdown and Postman JSON files to `doc/routes/<segment>/`
 - Use `--segment=api` (repeatable) to limit generation to specific segment keys.
 - Use `--format=markdown` or `--format=postman` to generate only the required artifact type (defaults to both).
+- Use `--continue-on-error` to keep processing the remaining writers even if one format fails (Docbot still reports the failure at the end).

 ### List Custom Artisan Commands